An overview of Azure SQL Database and SQL Managed Instance security capabilities

 Dynamic data masking limits sensitive data exposure by masking it to non-privileged users.
 Dynamic data masking automatically discovers potentially sensitive data in Azure SQL Database and SQL Managed Instance and provides actionable recommendations to mask these fields, with minimal impact to the application layer.
 It works by obfuscating the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.
 For more information, see Get started with SQL Database and SQL Managed Instance dynamic data masking.

 Vulnerability assessment is an easy to configure service that can discover, track, and help remediate potential database vulnerabilities with the goal to proactively improve overall database security.
-Vulnerability assessment (VA) is part of the advanced data security offering, which is a unified package for advanced SQL security capabilities.
-Vulnerability assessment can be accessed and managed via the central SQL Advanced Data Security portal.
+Vulnerability assessment (VA) is part of the Microsoft Defender for SQL offering, which is a unified package for advanced SQL security capabilities.
+Vulnerability assessment can be accessed and managed via the central Microsoft Defender for SQL portal.

-Data discovery & classification (currently in preview) provides advanced capabilities built into Azure SQL Database and SQL Managed Instance for discovering, classifying, labeling, and protecting the sensitive data in your databases.
+Data discovery and classification (currently in preview) provides basic capabilities built into Azure SQL Database and SQL Managed Instance for discovering, classifying and labeling the sensitive data in your databases.
 Discovering and classifying your utmost sensitive data (business/financial, healthcare, personal data, etc.) can play a pivotal role in your organizational Information protection stature.
 It can serve as infrastructure for:

 - Various security scenarios, such as monitoring (auditing) and alerting on anomalous access to sensitive data.